minyez/mykit/roadmap.md

 ## `wien2k` package: WIEN2k related

+  - `constants`: set up constants for WIEN2k, such as fortran IO format, default RMT and R0
+  - `utils`
+    - get default RMT and R0 for elements
+    - print a symmetry operation block with a rotation matrix and a translation vector
   - `inputs`
     - `In1`
       - [x] read from file
   - `struct`
     - `Struct`
+      - [x] subclass of `Cell`, with extra keyword argument `rmt` and `r0`.

 ## `visualize` module: visualizing results